-4.1 High Visibility, Special Considerations
+4.5 High Visibility, Special Considerations

-Rear elevations of homes backing onto public spaces require special consideration.
+Rear elevations of homes backing onto public spaces such as the Sturgeon River Valley and Sturgeon Road require special consideration.
 Elevations at these locations must avoid expanses of blank wall space and present proportions consistent with the front elevation.
 Second floor cantilevers must be anchored by a roofline or appropriate treatment.
 All projections will have a separate roof line and minimum overhang.
 Roofline should slope to view.
-High visibility lots on The Drive are considered to be Block 14, Lots 32-41.

-Any sunshine basement lots that are high visibility must present an integrated building form incorporating a combination of architectural measures to address proportion and towering appearance.
+Any walkouts or forced walkouts (both partial and full) that are high visibility must present an integrated building form incorporating a combination of architectural measures to address proportion and towering appearance.
 Graduated rooflines, dormers, detailing and a minimum of two wall planes with a substantial roofline within 20' of grade will be some of the architectural measures applied to these highly visible settings.
-Sunshine basement designs will be evaluated on a case by case basis.